How to move your old 401(k) into a rollover IRA

 Can I add more money to my IRA later?

-Yes, you can add money to your IRA with either annual contributions or you can consolidate other former employer-sponsored retirement plan assets or IRAs.
+Yes, you can add money to your IRA with either annual contributions or you can consolidate other former employer-sponsored retirement plan or IRA assets.
 Some people choose to make their annual contributions to their IRA so that they only have to keep track of one account.
 This may be right for you if you have no desire to roll these assets back to a qualified retirement plan at a future employer.
 Assets can be commingled and still be eligible to roll into another employer plan in the future; however, it is at the discretion of the receiving plan to determine what type of assets can be rolled over.

 Can I leave my former employer-sponsored retirement plan assets in my current plan indefinitely?

-No, generally, you must begin to take withdrawals, known as required minimum distributions (RMDs), from all your retirement accounts (excluding Roth IRAs) the year in which you turn age 72.4
+No, generally you must begin to take withdrawals, known as required minimum distributions (RMDs), from all your retirement accounts (excluding Roth IRAs) no later than April 1st of the year following the year in which you turn age 73.
+If you wait until April 1st, you will then be required to take your second distribution by the end of that year.

-Check with your plan administrator to see if there are any other rules that may require the money to be taken out prior to you turning age 72.4 For example, many plans require that accounts smaller than $5,000 be cashed out or rolled over.
-Learn more about RMDs
+Check with your plan administrator to see if there are any other rules that may require the money to be taken out prior to you turning age 73.
+For example, many plans require that accounts smaller than $5,000 be cashed out or rolled over.
+Learn more about RMDs.

 Can I leave a portion of my 401(k) in an old employer's plan and roll the remaining amount to an IRA?